operate-first/service-catalog/docs/configuring-entities.md

 mkdocs.yaml
 ```

-Depending on which setup you will chose the configuration of the workflow will be different.
+Depending on which setup you chose the configuration of the workflow is different.

 ### Using TechDocs workflow template

-A template can be found [here][9], after the template has been coppiced uncomment this part:
+A template can be found [here][9], after the template has been coppied uncomment this part:

 ```yaml
 on: